minprog/webprogrammeren/Project/20 Plan/10 Proposal.md

 - a review of similar mobile apps or related visualizations, in terms of features and technical aspects (what do they offer? how have they implemented it? can you do it in the same way?)

-- which parts of the application define the *minimum viable product* (MVP) and which parts may be optional to implement.
+- which parts of the application define the *minimum viable product* (MVP) and which parts may be optional

 ## GitHub